-Alzheimer's disease is a type of dementia that we haven't yet found a way to treat or cure.
-It affects millions of people worldwide, making it difficult for them to remember things, solve problems, and do everyday tasks.
-Even though we've been researching Alzheimer's for a long time, we still have a lot to learn about why it happens.
+We have yet to find a way to treat or cure Alzheimer's disease, which is a form of dementia.
+It affects millions of people worldwide, making it difficult for them to remember things, solve problems, and complete everyday tasks.
+Even though researchers have been studying Alzheimer's for a long time, we still have a lot to learn about why it develops.

-One thing researchers agree on is that something called oxidative stress plays a big role in the disease's development.
-There's growing evidence that eating foods rich in antioxidants, like carotenoids and tocopherols found in fruits, vegetables, nuts, and seeds, might offer some protection.
+One thing researchers agree on is that oxidative stress plays a central role in the disease's development.
+There is growing evidence that eating foods rich in antioxidants, like carotenoids and tocopherols found in fruits, vegetables, nuts, and seeds, might offer some protection.
 These natural compounds could help reduce the impact of oxidative stress on our brains.

 To explore this possibility, a team of researchers conducted a groundbreaking study.
-Using donor brains, they compared the levels of these important nutrients in the brains of people with Alzheimer's to those in healthy older adults.
-Their research is helping us understand how the right diet might lower the risk of developing Alzheimer's or slow its progression.
+Using donor brains, they compared the levels of these essential nutrients in the brains of people with Alzheimer's to those in healthy older adults.
+Their research is helping us to understand how the proper diet might lower the risk of developing Alzheimer's or at least slow its progression.

 [signup]